Jexoio/ace-boilerplate/README.md

 * `api/src/adapters` for db and redis connections: `getAdapter('adapter-file-name')`
 * `api/src/domains` for domain classes for business logic `getDomain('domain-file-name')`
 * `api/src/models` for sequelize data models `getModel('model-file-name')`
-* `api/src/services` for external integrations `getService('service-file-name')`
+* `api/src/services` for external integrations `getService('service-file-name')`.

-The `req` object also gets an object named `ace` which is a per-request authenticated atlas-connect-express plugin instance used by the included `JiraService` to perform api calls to the remote jira instance.
+`AddonService` is a wrapper around `ace.httpClient` defined in `api/src/factories/AddonServiceFactory.js` and it gets loaded into the IoC container in the `addon.js` middleware function, due to its per-request nature.

 ACE's middleware also includes a `context` object in `req` which contains [jira's context data](https://bitbucket.org/atlassian/atlassian-connect-express).
 In essence, the following variables are added to express' `req` object:
 ```js